Esri/arcgis-runtime-samples-android/java/open-existing-map/README.md

 ## Use case

-For displaying web maps stored on ArcGISOnline (e.g. soil survey results, as demonstrated in this sample).
+For displaying web maps stored on ArcGIS Online (e.g. soil survey results, as demonstrated in this sample).

 ## How to use the sample